sixty-north/rst_to_md/README.md

 ## How to use for Leanpub publication

-The main reason we created this tool is to support our Leanpub work involves a lot of reStructuredText-to-Markdown conversion.
+The main reason we created this tool is to support our Leanpub work which involves a lot of reStructuredText-to-Markdown conversion.
 In general you can use `rst-to-md` to directly convert our `*.rst` sources to `*.md` like this:

 ```
 rst-to-md module_1.rst > chapter_1.md